programminghistorian/ph-submissions/lessons/text-mining-with-extracted-features.md

 The columns in bold are an index.
 Unlike the typical one-dimensional index seen before, here there are four dimensions to the index: page, section, token, and pos.
 This row says that for the 24th page, in the body section (i.e. ignoring any words in the header or footer), the word 'years' occurs 1 time as an plural noun.
 The part-of-speech tag for a plural noun, `NNS`, follows the [Penn Treebank](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) definition.

 > The "words" on the first page seems to be OCR errors for the cover of the book.
-The HTRC Feature Reader refers to "pages" as the $n^{th}$ scanned image of the volume, not the actual number printed on the page.
+The HTRC Feature Reader refers to "pages" as the $$n^{th}$$ scanned image of the volume, not the actual number printed on the page.
 This is why "page 1" for this example is the cover.

 Tokenlists can be retrieved with arguments that combine information by certain dimensions, such as `case`, `pos`, or `page`.
 For example, `case=False` specified that "Jaguar" and "jaguar" should be counted together.
 You may also notice that, by default, only 'body' is returned, a default that can be overridden.